Levers

 10 \: kgf \cdot 56 \: mm = F_{2} \cdot 20 \: mm

-Finally we cleared the equation and calculated the value of the unknown with the same units as the known force.
+Finally, we solve the equation and calculate the value of the unknown using the same units as the known force:

 \cfrac{10 \: kgf \cdot 56 \: mm}{20 \: mm} = F_{2}